Joe Sugg

-Joseph Graham Sugg (born 8 September 1991) is an English YouTuber.
+Joseph Graham Sugg (born 8 September 1991) is an English YouTuber, vlogger, actor, author and businessman.
 In 2012, he began posting videos on the YouTube channel ThatcherJoe, which peaked at over 8 million subscribers.
 In 2018, he was a finalist on the sixteenth series of Strictly Come Dancing, and in 2019, he portrayed Ogie Anhorn in the West End production of Waitress.
 He is the younger brother of fellow YouTuber Zoe Sugg.

 Early life and ancestry

 Sugg was born in Lacock, Wiltshire, and attended The Corsham School in Corsham, Wiltshire, where he gained two A*s, an A and a B in his A-levels.
 The name of his YouTube 'ThatcherJoe' channel is derived from his apprenticeship as a roof thatcher.
 He is the younger brother of Zoe Sugg, who is also a blogger and internet personality, known on YouTube as Zoella.

 In a November 2021 episode of Who Do You Think You Are?, Sugg discovered that his ancestors from Jersey were working in electrical telegraphy in the early years of its development and implementation.
 He also found that his 7× great-grandparents were Huguenot refugees from Frênes in Normandy who fled religious persecution in France and made their way to Jersey in the mid-eighteenth century.
 He also discovered that another ancestor lived and worked in late 17th-century London as a jeweller and survived the Great Fire of London.